Home rehabilitation loans for low-income residents

 The Center for Energy and Environment (CEE) offers a variety of loan programs aimed to promote energy efficiency to strengthen the economy while improving the environment.
 Below are a few examples of the programs they offer.
 For more information on any of the programs, contact the CCE Lending Center at 612.335.5884.

 Low-interest home improvement loanLow-interest home improvement loans can be used for most interior and exterior home improvement projects, such as roof replacement, new windows and kitchen or bath remodeling.
 Loans amounts range from $2,000 to $35,000.
-Interest rates are between four and five percent and are determined by household income and improvement type.
+Interest rates are between three and four percent (or best rate if lower) and are determined by household income.
+Income limits apply.

 Move Up in the Park deferred loan program